THE PRINCIPLE OF FRUGALITY, "Ockam's Razor."

 the law of economy, or

-parsimony, or frugality, meaning
+parsimony, or frugality

 "entities are not to be multiplied